docker/docs/docker-hub/onboard-team.md

 toc_max: 2
 ---

-The following section contains step-by-step instructions on how to get started onboarding your organization after you obtain a Docker Team subscription.
+The following section contains step-by-step instructions on how to get started onboarding your organization after you have an organization with a Docker Team subscription.

 ## Prerequisites

-Before you start to on board your organization, ensure that you've completed the following:
+Before you start to on board your organization, ensure that you:
-- You have a Docker Team subscription.
-You can verify your subscription in Docker Hub's [Billing Details](https://hub.docker.com/billing){: target="_blank" rel="noopener" class="_"}.
-If you haven't subscribed to Docker Team yet, see [Upgrade your subscription](../subscription/upgrade.md) for details about upgrading.
+- [Create an organization](../docker-hub/orgs.md#create-an-organization) with a Docker Team subscription.
-- You are familiar with Docker terminology.
-If you discover any unfamiliar terms, see the [glossary](/glossary/#docker) or [FAQs](../docker-hub/onboarding-faqs.md).
+- Familiarize yourself with Docker concepts and terminology in the [glossary](../glossary.md) and [FAQs](../docker-hub/onboarding-faqs.md).

 ## Step 1: Identify your Docker users and their Docker accounts